shoffmeister/lnav-formats/README.md

 ```

 Instead of using a `Deployment` any type of CRD supporting
-logs can be used, for instance a StatefulSet.
+logs can be used, for instance a `StatefulSet`.

 ### Selector-based queries